thekatia/Bali-Community-Overview/README.md

 # Nyani
-This gives information of the Nyani community project.
+Nyani is community project with the intention of a global community, and living in harmony with nature.

+# Why
+Community living is going to make the world a better place.
+We belive that this experiement is going to show the future for a better society for all.

 # Fundamental Pillars
-Transparency
-Co-Ownership
-Scalability

-# Transparency
-Being able to see the financials of all other communities.
+Transparency - Open financials of all communities.

-# Co-ownership
-Mutual ownership between communities.
+Co-Ownership - Mutual ownership between communities.

-# Scalability
-Can be applied into any framework globally.
+Scalability - Applied to any framework globally.

+# Vision
+New kind of co-living and community that can scalable for the world.

-# Governance
+# Nyani Community Experiment
-The governance and decision-making is decided by the community.
+The experiment is putting together 5 communities, working collectively and individually for the mutual success.

-# Village
+# Community Village
-Hive
+Hive - Ryan Allis
-Unit
+Unit - Michael Healy
-Nyani
-Bali Bloom
+Bali Bloom -  Joe Che
+Nyani - Sergey Solonin
-Zest
+Zest - Baptiste Sejourne

-# FAQ
+# Frequently Asked Questions
-Community not receive for the land, receive the time.
+Who started this project?

+Why are we doing this?

+How are these communities selected?

+How are these communities governed?

+How many people will live in these communities?

+What are the timelines for this community experiment?